KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 - Storage: Ways to provide both long-term and temporary storage to Pods in your cluster.
 - Configuration: Resources that Kubernetes provides for configuring Pods.
 - Cluster Administration: Lower-level detail relevant to creating or administering a Kubernetes cluster.
+- Node:- It serves as a worker machine in a kubernetes cluster.It can be a physical computer or a virtual machine.It should contain a kubelet running,container tooling e.g Docker,kube-proxy process running,supervisord

 ## KUBERNETES architecture

-Kubernetes cluster is split into two parts:
+Kubernetes cluster is an instance of Kubernetes.It is split into two parts:

 1. The Kubernetes Control Plane
 2. The (worker) nodes

 ### COMPONENTS OF THE CONTROL PLANE

-The Control Plane is what controls and makes the whole cluster function.
+The Control Plane is what controls and makes the whole cluster function.These resources/components are containerized application run as a pod.To list them you can use the command `kubectl get pods -n kube-system`.
 The components that make up the Control Plane are:-

-1. The etcd - distributed persistent storage
+1. The etcd - distributed persistent storage for cluster configurations.
 2. The API server - Accepts REST commands to interact with Cluster resources.
-3. The Scheduler - Regulate tasks on slave nodes
+3. The Scheduler - Regulate tasks on slave nodes i.e assigns worker node to each deployable component of your app.
+4. The Controller Manager - Runs on a loop continuously and checks status of a cluster and to make sure things are running properly.
-4. The Controller Manager
+5. Cloud Controller Manager
 These components store and manage the state of the cluster, but they aren’t what runs the application containers.

 ### COMPONENTS RUNNING ON THE WORKER NODES

 The task of running your containers is up to the components running on each worker node:

-1. The Kubelet
-2. The Kubernetes Service Proxy (kube-proxy)
+1. The Kubelet - It starts a container using Container Runtime Interface(CRI).CRI enables it to create containers with engines:- Containerd,CRI-O,Kata containers,AWS Firecracker.It is a Kubernetes node agent that runs on each node.It communicates with API server to see if pods has been assigned to nodes,executes pod containers via container engine,mounts and runs pod volumes and secrets,executes health checks to identify pod/node status.It works in terms of Podspec(YAML file that describes a pod).It takes a st of Podspecs that are provide by kube-apiserver and ensures that containers described in those Podspecs are running and healthy.It only manages containers created by API server not any container running on the node.
+2. The Kubernetes Service Proxy (kube-proxy) - Make sure pods and services can communicate.It communicates directly with kube-apiserver.Runs on all worker nodes.Reflects services as defined on each node, and can do simple network stream or round-robin forwarding across set of backends.Has 3 modes:- User space mode,Iptables mode,Ipvs mode.
 3. The Container Runtime (Docker, rkt, or others)

 ### ADD-ON COMPONENTS